DaniNedo/daninedo.github.io/_posts/2019-07-20-startingSMT8programming.md

 Fortunately, one day I found this
 [exquisit tutorial](https://lujji.github.io/blog/bare-metal-programming-stm8/)
 on which these articles are based.
-Although the author was using some tools for UNIX it was really easy to comprenhend what tools were needed.
+Although the author was using some tools for Unix it was really easy to comprenhend what tools were needed.
 The approach of using independent tools for writing, compiling and flashing allows understand better what is happening at the different stages of programming the microcontrollers.